sadukie/data-adventurer-blog/_posts/2021-10-13-getting-an-r-jupyter-kernel-in-azure-data-studio.md

 ## Checking Jupyter Kernels

-I installed JupyterLab specifically because I didn’t see any Jupyter kernel information in the settings in Azure Data Studio.
+I installed JupyterLab specifically because I didn't see any Jupyter kernel information in the settings in Azure Data Studio.
 Once I installed JupyterLab, I now had access to the jupyter commands.

 To check which kernels are installed, run the following command: